 A recent match between a talkative IBM computer program and an Israeli college debate champion demonstrated a commendable milestone in the endeavor to develop computers that can hold talks with humans.
 This achievement led deep thinkers in the tech industry to ask whether a machine is capable of talking too much.

-The machine argued that subsidized space exploration inspires kids to pursue education and jobs in science, mathematics and technology.
-In fact, the IBM Debater added that it was more vital that improved schools, better healthcare or even good roads.
+The machine argued that subsidized space exploration inspires kids to pursue education and jobs in science, mathematics, and technology.
+In fact, the IBM Debater added that it was more vital than improved schools, better healthcare or even good roads.

 Noam Slonim, the IBM researcher behind the monitoring of the project approximated that the technology could carry out a meaningful debate on the 100 topics about 40% of the time.
 IBM selected the topic for the live debate event before it commenced.
 In various instances, the machine’s prolonged speeches gave a hint of how it was joining together its arguments.

 Back in 2011, IBM unveiled a system that could beat the top players at Jeopardy! , a trivia game show.
 The company utilized a system called Watson as a way of facilitating a broad array of products and consulting services not only for hospitals but also for other enterprises.
 Mr. Slonim pitched the idea for the IBM Debater as the company’s next big undertaking after Watson won the trivia challenge.

 The project serves as an unorthodox inclusion to the increasingly growing field of AI research.
 Nonetheless, no other big tech company or leading AI lab is exploring technology with the power to debate like humans.
 Mr. Slonim acknowledged that although the IBM Debater is not currently on a direct path to the creation of a new service or product, it reflects the current acceleration of natural language understanding-based research.
 Hence, the progress of this project may offer new ways for computers to take in information and process it easily.